Ngumonelson123/software-engineering-bootcamp/GoMyCode/README.md

 ## Technologies Used

 - HTML5
-- CSS3
+- CSS3 (External stylesheet)
+- Roboto font (Google Fonts)
 - Responsive design
+- Modern UI/UX with gradients and animations

 ## How to Run

 1. Open `index.html` in any web browser
-2. Navigate through sections using the top navigation menu
+2. Navigate through sections using the inline navigation menu
+3. Ensure `styles.css` is in the same directory for proper styling

 ## Contact